362 people are interested

 The little horses/minis need help to work in the community two or more times a month (approx 6-8 hours a month) mostly on Saturdays.
 We are still ramping up now the COVID Variant has made visits come to a slow halt almost, but will be going on visits at least twice per month and first Thursday (Lakeway Rehab when possible.
 We are also expanding to Cedar Creek/Bastrop and Elgin areas this year.

-The next Volunteer Training class will be in February-March 2021.
-We normally do not train in early winter or currently with the Pandemic.
-We have been on sabbatical but plans are to return to the community in 2021.
+The next Volunteer Training class has not yet been announced.
+We will try and have one in September after the August heat subsides.
 We are thrilled to still HOLD 2nd place for Volunteering in Austin, TX.
 Visit Great Profits to learn more: https://greatnonprofits.org/city/austin/TX

 Mini-Handler Requirements - you must be physically fit to handle a miniature horse of 100 - 220# in all situations.
 The minis may be small but they are strong.
 This is our most popular position - but we need to let you know beforehand - that Safety is #1 in Minis and Friends.